Consuming Semantic SQL endpoints

 Disabling TLS for the native connection

 Power BI requires the TLS certificate of native connections to be validated by a system-installed Certificate Authority.
 Unfortunately, at the moment you need to disable TLS.
-To do so, turn off encryption in the Power BI settings File > Options and settings > Data source settings > Edit Permissions and uncheck the Encrypt connections option.

 Screenshot of Power BI disable encryption page